 Almost seven years later, Foothills Retirement Development, Inc. (FRDI) purchased the 110 acre peninsula on Tellico Lake in the Greenback Community known as Big Hill.
 The three partners, Bob Werle, Harry Rowland, and Tom Barr, then began pursuing their vision.
 The next month, they held dedication ceremonies for Foothills Village, later to be Foothills Pointe.
 They planned to take this beautiful land overlooking Bakers Creek and Tellico Lake from a dairy farm and horse breeding and riding operation to a small community nestled in the foothills.

 The State of Tennessee chartered the Foothills Pointe Owners’ Association, Inc. (FPOA), on October 29, 1987, and the partners held their Grand Opening two days later.
 On January 18, 1988, the first lots were titled to their new owners.
 That day 15 families bought 24 lots.
-Since then, all but 12 of the 195 lots have been purchased.
+On August 23, 2022, the last Developer owned lot was sold.